johnowhitaker/personal_site/essays/iabied.md

 - Misuse: someone might still be able to transform safe, powerful AI into something harmful and unsafe, e.g. by re-training it to agentically pursue damaging cyberattacks or using it to design bioweapons

 - Gradual disempowerment: if we become too dependant on AI, we might slowly lose our skills and bargaining power, leaving the bulk of the population with less hold on how they are treated and what their lives look like going forward.

+- Misaligned incentives between corporations and humans, as is already happening with addictive scrolling content like tiktok, and which could get far worse as companies push 'relational' AI further while optimizing for engagement or profit.